Gana-Joshua-Danlami/Nigeria-s-Currency-Crisis-Food-Inflation-A-Data-Story-in-Tableau/README.md

 In the end, this project became a mirror; it showed me how far I’ve come, how much I still have to learn, and how powerful one person’s curiosity can be when paired with the right tools and mindset.

+## 💬 Final Note & Shoutouts

+This project started with just one question: *Can I take what I’m learning and use it to make sense of the chaos around me?*

+The answer? **Yes, with patience, grit, and a hunger to grow.**

+I’m still early in my journey.
+I’m not the most technical, I don’t have all the answers, and I broke a few things along the way.
+But I’m learning.
+I’m building.
+And I’m proud of how far I’ve come.

+To every beginner out there:
+You don’t need a perfect idea or fancy tech.
+Just start.
+Use what you have.
+Mess up.
+Learn.
+Keep going.
+The growth lives in the process.

+### 🙏 Shoutout to:
+- **AltSchool Africa**  for giving me a strong foundation to even attempt a project like this.
+- **YouTube instructors and Tableau Public community**  for making self-learning feel less lonely.
+- **ChatGPT**  for being my constant debugging buddy and never judging my errors.
+- **My fellow learners**  we’re all figuring it out.
+One project at a time.

+---

+If you’re a recruiter, mentor, or data professional and this project caught your attention, I’m open to feedback, collaborations, or internship opportunities where I can keep learning and add value.

+Thanks for reading,
+**– Gana Joshua Danlami.**